 Cannabis and Driver Culpability in Fatal Crashes

 While prior research conducted by researchers affiliated with the institute demonstrates that cannabis is a potential risk factor for risky driving behavior, this research could not demonstrate that a driver who had consumed alcohol was responsible for the crash directly.
 We are currently undertaking a qualitative analysis of crash reports with the goal of establishing the extent to which each driver was not at fault, partially at fault, or completely at fault for each accident and will compare drivers who test positive for cannabis to those who do not.
-Project staff: Dale Willits, Samantha Bill, and Craig Hemmens.
+Project staff: Dale Willits and Samantha Bill.

 Working with the Washington Traffic Safety Commission and three municipal police agencies in the state, this project examined procedural justice in the context of traffic stops.
 Data were drawn from officer surveys (completed after each stop), citizen surveys (mailed out after a stop), and body-worn camera footage using third-party coders.
 Results from this project will be available in the near future.
-Project staff: Dale Willits, David Makin, Rachael Brooks, Wendy Koslicki, Samantha Bill, and Craig Hemmens.
+Project staff: Dale Willits, David Makin, Rachael Brooks, Wendy Koslicki, and Samantha Bill.